sqlraft/hctree/doc/hctree/replication.md

         i64 iCid,
         const char *zSchema,
         const void *pData, int nData,
-        const void *pSchemaVersion
+        i64 iSchemaCid
     );
 ```

-A schema version may be calculated based on the previous schema version and
+The following function may be used to calculate hash values compatible with
-the SQL script in the "schema" column of a journal entry:
+those stored by the system in the "hash" column of the sqlite\_hct\_baseline
+table.
 ```
     /*
-    ** Update the hash in pHash based on the contents of the nul-terminated ** string passed as the second argument.
-If the string is zero bytes in ** length, then the value stored in buffer pHash is unmodified.
+    ** Both arguments are assumed to point to SQLITE_HCT_JOURNAL_HASHSIZE ** byte buffers.
+This function calculates the XOR of the two buffers ** and overwrites the contents of buffer pHash with it.
     */
-    void sqlite3_hct_journal_hashschema(void *pHash, const char *zSchema);
+    void sqlite3_hct_journal_xor(void *pHash, const void *pData);
 ```

-<a name=holes></a>
+<a name=rollback></a>
-<b>Plugging Journal Holes</b>
+<b>Dealing With Holes in the Journal</b>

 If a journal table is "missing" entries - that is it does not contain only
-entries with a contiguous set of CID values starting from
+entries with a contiguous set of CID values starting from (baseline.cid+1) -
-(baseline.cid+1) - it is said to contain "holes".
-So long as a journal contains
+it is said to contain "holes".
+So long as a journal contains holes, the
-holes, the following are true:
+following are true:

   *  No data associated with journal entries that follow the first hole in
      the journal will be visible to readers